 If you make a donation to First Descents (thanks, you rock!), those funds are fully attributed to programs for young adults impacted by cancer.
 Programs serving young adults coping with similar side-effects resulting from other serious conditions will be funded with restricted giving from new supporters (i.e., all new money).

-In the case of the MS pilot, our friends at Velocity Global have fully funded all costs associated with program design and implementation.
+In the case of FD's MS programs, our friends at Velocity Global and Genentech have fully funded all costs associated with program design and implementation.
 They have also made important introductions to leaders within the MS Community.

-Why is First Descents piloting a program for young adults with MS?
+Why did First Descents start programs for young adults with MS?

 Multiple Sclerosis (MS) is often diagnosed as a young adult with symptoms progressing over time.